Communication and Public Awareness

 - Gas mileage:

-- We have seen a significant increase in fuel economy in the past 20 years, and the trend is for even more hybrid, electric vehicles, and fuel efficient cars.
+- We have seen a significant increase in fuel economy in the past 20 years, and the trend is for even more hybrid, electric, and fuel efficient vehicles.
 While that is a good thing for the environment, it means that people are purchasing less fuel - therefore paying less in fuel tax - while still using the roads.
-Funding based on fuel tax is not a sustainable funding source for the future.
+Funding based on fuel usage cannot keep up with inflation.

-While $150 million per year sounds like a lot, if we all contribute our share, it is only $2 per household, per day.
-That’s less than a latte!
+While $270 million per year sounds like a lot, if we all contribute our share, it is only $1 per person, per day.
+That’s less than a cup of coffee!

 Many options exist to increase our transportation funding, including the option to do nothing.
 Below is a brief list of options.

-- Idaho state fuel taxes cannot be used for public transportation, so increases to the fuel tax rate only address a portion of the transportation funding issue.
+- Idaho state fuel taxes cannot be used for public transportation, so increases to the fuel tax rate or indexing that rate to inflation would only address a portion of the transportation funding issue.

 - Idaho state registration fees cannot be used for public transportation, so increases only address a portion of the transportation funding issue.